 It is not uncommon to have trouble understanding someone who is speaking English as a second language.
 It is acceptable to politely ask them to repeat their words.

 Even when there is no obvious language barrier, the person may use words, expressions, examples, gestures, etc. that you do not understand.
 If this happens, you need to ask the person for clarification.

 ALL people want to be treated with respect and consideration.
 You should always be honest and polite and should show respect for the opinions of others, even when they differ from your own.

 If you say or do something that offends the other person, you must be prepared to apologize, even if you did not offend them intentionally.
 Misunderstandings happen.
 Most people feel better when their feelings are acknowledged.

-The Canadian Diversity Initiative presents online diversity and inclusion training from respected Canadian Non-Profits including LGBT+ Inclusion, Indigenous Culture Training, and courses for specific groups, including volunteers, employees, and students.
-To learn more, please email Canadian Diversity Initiative.
+The Canadian Diversity Initiative presents online diversity and inclusion training from respected Canadian non-profits organizations, including LGBT+ Inclusion, Indigenous Culture Training, and courses for specific groups, including volunteers, employees, and students.
+To learn more, please contact us.